marcogregorius/Linux-Server-Configuration/README.md

 ### 20. Test the web app
 - Browse to the IP address http://54.255.161.210
 - If the web is showing error, use `sudo tail /var/log/apache2/error.log` to debug.

+## Create DNS server
+- Subscribe to any DNS service provider
+- Add in http://54.255.161.210 as the default IP address when visiting the DNS name
+- Check out my website with DNS configured at http://catalog.marcogreg.com